NeLy-EPFL/NeuroMechFly/docs/installation.md

 ## Installing NeuroMechFly
 To avoid any conflicts of python packages with your existing python environment, we highly recommend to use virtualenv or conda env.
 To create a conda environment, follow the following steps:

+**First, make sure that you have git-lfs (large file storage) installed on your local machine.
+Otherwise, please refer to this [link](https://github.com/git-lfs/git-lfs) to learn more about how to install the Git LFS.**

-First, you can download the repository on your local machine by running the following line in the terminal:
+Then, you can download the repository on your local machine by running the following line in the terminal:
 ```bash
 $ git clone https://github.com/NeLy-EPFL/NeuroMechFly.git
 ```